sinneeteoh/hangman592/README.md

 milestone_4.py contains class and its methods from 2 functions in milestone_3.py but check_guess method is refined to contain further arguments.

-milestone_5.py contains the complete script with docstrings.
+milestone_5.py contains the 1st version of full script with docstrings.

+milestone_5_reviewed.py contains milestone_5.py with feedbacks.

 ## License information
 No license required.